simphony/simphony-remote-docker/README.rst

 On Mac OS X or Windows, you should run the above script in your docker VM.
+You should clean up the started container once you finish testing.

 Running built images on the command-line